The Modern Car, It All Began With Benz

-"I believe in the horse, the automobile is just a temporary phenomenon", said Germany's last Kaiser Wilhelm II when cars first arrived on the scene.
-Nevertheless not only did he become a car fanatic, over 125 years after Carl Benz registered his invention of a "motor carriage" in Mannheim on January 29th 1886 this 'temporary phenomenon' shows no sign of going away.
+Nevertheless not only did he become a car fanatic, more than 130 years after Carl Benz registered his invention of a "motor carriage" in Mannheim on January 29, 1886 this "temporary phenomenon" shows no sign of going away.

-It was the creation of mechanical engineer, later founder of the company which became Mercedes Benz, Carl Benz, and is considered to be the world's first modern automobile.
-Despite predecessors created by various inventors across Europe, some dated back as far as the 17th century which were steam-driven or electrically-powered.
+Created by mechanical engineer, and later founder of the company that became Mercedes Benz, Carl Benz, it is considered to be the world's first modern automobile.
+Despite predecessors created by various inventors across Europe, some dated back as far as the 17th century that were steam-driven or electrically-powered.
 While not long after Benz had patented his own invention, Stuttgart gun maker Gottlieb Daimler independently created a four wheel vehicle that resembled a horse drawn cab.

-Bertha Ringer was born May 3, 1849 in Pforzheim, Germany, and she fell in love with the heavily in debt but visionary engineer.
+She had fallen in love with the heavily in debt, but visionary, engineer.
 Believing in his ideas and giving him unwavering support through some hard years, as he struggled to bring his idea of a vehicle powered by an internal combustion engine to life.